 Streamlines Reporting, Optimizes Tracking

 At Roswell Park, a renowned center for cancer research and treatment, patients come from a wide variety of referral sources.
 Tracking information on regional referral trends is crucial to commanding market share and optimizing outreach efforts.
-But as Roswell Park Cancer Institute learned, it’s not just about implementing any technology to make this happen, but rather finding the right technology that provides the right solutions.
+But, as Roswell Park Cancer Institute (Roswell) learned, it’s not just about implementing any technology to make this happen.
+It’s about finding the right technology that provides the right solutions.

 “The question has always been how to get a better understanding of the oncology patient and provider community.
 We have a good system that shows where our patients are coming from, and which doctors are sending them,” explains Thomas Schiffler, a strategic analyst at Roswell.
 The problem, he notes, was figuring out where patients were going when they weren’t coming to their facility.
 Even though they had a good system for internal data, “We had always kind of struggled with grouping doctors and providers into the practice they’re employed by…this made it difficult to track where new-patient referrals were coming from.”

-To solve this problem, three years ago they implemented a software solution—but from the very early stages, there were serious issues.
+To solve this challenge, 3 years ago they implemented a software solution.
+But, from the very early stages, there were serious issues.
 “It struggled with getting data out of the system.
 You could run a report, there’d be a list of connections, and you couldn’t get that out into an Excel format.
 You’d have to take a picture of it, or a screenshot and then put it into something, or work closely with their reps to have them run you an Excel file.”
 For an analyst working with data, this was clearly a problem, as Schiffler found it arduous to share his findings with others in his organization.

 The Marketware Solution